syncfusion-content/windowsforms-docs/WindowsForms/TileLayout/Hosting-ImageStreamer-as-Tile-Items.md

 ## SlideShow

-This property shows all the slides in the ImageStreamer.
+This property shows all the Images which is loaded in the ImageStreamer.

 {% tabs %}